jhpyle/docassemble/_docs/api.md

 Body of response: empty.

+## <a name="playground_install"></a>Upload packages to the Playground

+Description: Installs one or more packages into the [Playground].

+Path: `/api/playground_install`

+Method: [POST]

+Data:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `user_id` (optional): the user ID of the user whose [Playground] should be written to.
+Only users with `admin` privileges can write to a different user's [Playground].
+The default is the user ID of the owner of the API key.
+ - `project` (optional): the project in the [Playground] to which the uploaded package(s) should be written.
+The default is `default`, which is the "Default Playground" project.
+ - `restart` (optional): set this to `0` if you want to skip the process of restarting the server after installing the package.
+By default, the server is restarted if any of the packages contained a module file.

+File data:
+ - `file` or `files[]`: the package(s) to install, in ZIP format.

+Required privileges:
+- `admin` or
+- `developer`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Invalid user_id" if the user does not have administrative privileges and the `user_id` is different from the current user's user ID.
+ - [400] "Invalid project" if the project given by `project` does not exist.
+ - [400] "Not a docassemble package" if the ZIP file
+ - [400] "Error installing packages" if an error occurred during the process of installing the packages.
+ - [400] "No package found." if no uploaded packages were provided.

+Response on success: [204]

+Body of response: empty.

 ## <a name="clear_cache"></a>Clear the interview cache

 Description: Clears the interview cache, causing the [YAML] of each